luszczewskakasia1/compute-benchmarks/FAQ.md

+### What tests are supported?
+Every benchmark binary can be run with --help parameter, which provides a short description for each test case.
+You can also check the documentation in [TESTS.md](TESTS.md).

 ### What does test XXX do?
 Every benchmark binary can be run with --help parameter, which provides a short description for each test case.
+You can also check the documentation in [TESTS.md](TESTS.md).